philippgille/hello-netcoreapp/README.md

 You can run the console app either as *FDD*, *SCD*, *Docker container* or *Chocolatey package*.

-All artifacts are available for download from "GitHub releases".
-The Chocolatey package is also available on this app's MyGet feed: [https://www.myget.org/feed/Packages/hello-netcoreapp](https://www.myget.org/feed/Packages/hello-netcoreapp).
+All artifacts are available for download from [this repository's GitHub Releases](https://github.com/philippgille/hello-netcoreapp/releases).
+The Chocolatey package is also available on [this app's MyGet feed](https://www.myget.org/feed/Packages/hello-netcoreapp).

 Alternatively you can build the artifacts on your own (see the *Build* section in this README).